pavanmhaske09/pavanmhaske09/README.md

 ---

 ### 🧑‍💻 About Me
-- 🔭 Currently exploring DevOps, Cloud, and Automation
+- 🔭 Currently exploring Cloud, and Automation
 - 🌱 Learning AWS, Docker, and CI/CD pipelines
 - 🤝 Open to collaboration on open-source and tech projects
 - 💬 Ask me about Python, Linux, or Git